 MSCI 660 - Zooplankton Ecology.
-Spring (4) Ms. Steinberg, Mr. Tang
+Spring (4) Steinberg, Tang

 This course will examine the ecology, natural history, basic cell or body design features, physiology, and life histories of all the major groups of zooplankton.
 Food webs, specialized habitats, physical-biological coupling, and behavior are also discussed.
 Laboratories will concentrate on the groups or topics that are being discussed that week in lecture.
 The laboratories will be devoted to studying freshly collected (live local net tows), laboratory cultured, and occasionally museum specimens of the various taxa, and to introducing students to methods of study of zooplankton ecology (microscopy, biomass measurement, grazing experiments).
-There will also be field trips (e.g. night plankton tow to catch vertical migrators).
+There will also be field trips.

-MSCI 663 - Deep-Sea Biology.
-Spring (2-3) Mr. Vecchione.
-Prerequisite: MS 526 and consent of instructor.
-Six students maximum.
+MS 663.
+Deep-Sea Biology.
+Spring (2) Vecchione.
+Prerequisite: Instructor's consent

-Introduction to the animals of the deepsea and characteristics of deep-sea and polar ecosystems.
+Introduction to the animals of the deep sea and characteristics of deep-sea and polar ecosystems.
 Lectures will survey the major metazoan groups found in deep-sea habitats, as well as physical characteristics of the environments and adaptations to life in these cold, dark, hyperbaric regions.
 Opportunity to participate in a deep-sea trawling cruise may be coordinated with the course.
+Lectures.

 MSCI 664 - Marine Conservation Biology.
 Spring, even years (3).
-Mr. Lipcius
+Lipcius

 Study and application of multidisciplinary scientific principles to the protection, enhancement and restoration of marine biodiversity (genetic, species, community and ecosystem).
 Ecological emphasis on the conservation of biodiversity threatened by habitat degradation and loss, overexploitation, invasive species, and global change.
 Discussion of social, legal, economic and political influences.
 Practical application through case studies and training in population viability analysis.
-Lectures and laboratory
+Lectures and laboratory.

 MSCI 666 - Ichthyology.
-Spring (3 - 5) Mr. Musick
+Spring (3 - 5) Hilton